From a business continuity perspective, social media has been used to provide a reasonably accessible and dependable...

 Remembering that business continuity is about reputation, social media -- when improperly used -- can potentially damage an organization's reputation faster than a technology disruption.
 And since the use of social media now occurs at the highest levels in the federal government, negative messages on sites such as Twitter can kill an organization's reputation literally overnight.

-Here are a few questions to ask regarding your business communication plan:
+Here are a few questions to ask regarding your business continuity communication plan:

 - Do you have a social media policy?